 Visual Arts Gallery

-Tupper Arts is excited to feature the Totally Textiles art show and sale!
-Featuring handmade textile art from artists around the Tupper Lake area, there's everything from quilts to scarves, made with all kinds of delicate techniques.
-This gallery will be available to view until October 28!
+In October of 2021 Tupper Arts featured the Totally Textiles art show and sale.
+It featured handmade textile art from artists around the Tupper Lake area, everything from quilts to scarves, made with all kinds of delicate techniques.

 Tupper Arts has been given a valuable resource that has historical significance to the Adirondack region.
 The vast photographic collection of journalist Kathleen Bigrow has been generously donated to Tupper Arts by Jim Lanthier Jr. The collection includes thousands of film images taken over the 50-plus years of Kathleen’s career.
 Tupper Arts has begun an effort to catalog, digitize and archive these wonderful images.
 In addition to protecting the collection, Tupper Arts goal is to make the collection available to the community.